Vilma Bánky: Personal life and death

 She married actor Rod La Rocque in 1927; they remained married until his death in 1969.
-The couple had no children.
+She became an accomplished golfer, while La Rocque devoted his time to real estate.
+The couple had no children, but established the Banky-La Rocque Foundation to fund various educational and artistic endeavors, which donated millions well after Bánky died.

 Bánky died on 18 March 1991, from cardiopulmonary failure, aged 90, but notice of her death was not made public until the following year.
 She was reportedly upset that no one had come to visit her in her last years, and directed her lawyer to make no mention of her death.
+While this is what was reported in the newspapers, she did in fact have many visitors.
 Her ashes were scattered at sea where her husband's had been consigned.

-For her contributions to the film industry, Bánky received a motion pictures star on the Hollywood Walk of Fame in 1960.
+For her contributions to the film industry, Bánky received a motion picture star on the Hollywood Walk of Fame in 1960.
 Her star is located at 7021 Hollywood Boulevard.